mycroftsnm/UEFIGame/README.md

 - Replace OVMF path if needed (common alternatives: `/usr/share/OVMF/OVMF_CODE.fd`)
 - The `BOOTX64.EFI` filename is required for automatic UEFI boot

+## Phrases file

+### How it works
+The game will choose a random phrase (Reservoir Sampling) from this file as response if the user fails the question.
+If the file is not available or something crashed the game falls back to a default phrase.

+### Format
+Nothing fancy, check the example `phrases.txt` provided
+- file must be UTF-16
+- phrases can be multiline
+- phrases are separated by 1 empty line (\n\n)

 ## Building
 #### 1. Environment Setup